 IRONING & STEAMING

-Always iron inside out at a warm temperature, and use a little steam to remove any creases.
-If you iron the surface of your clothes, the fabric flattens, and you can get a shiny effect that is irreversible.
+Always iron inside out at a warm temperature, you can use moderate steam to remove any creases.
+If you iron the outer surface of your clothes, the fabric flattens, and you can get a shiny effect that is irreversible.

 TOP TIP: If you have to iron the surface of your clothes, use white cotton muslin or thin cotton (twice the size of the iron plate) and place it over your clothes as this is a really good way to protect your clothes.